infincia/pyairview/README.md

 ------------------------------------------------------------

-This must be called before issuing other commands, and also between commands to stop the previously issued command.
+This must(?) be called before issuing other commands, and also between commands to stop the previously issued command, particularly background scan which will run forever until initialize is called again.

 I don't currently know what the numbers mean, they seem to be constant over time even after unplugging the device, and possibly also constant on all devices of